 The two key features of the decentralised marketplaces appeal to totally different types of customer:

 - No fees has mainstream appeal, but is only a nice to have for the Dark Web.
 If you want to buy a product that is illegal,you can live with high fees, it is the access that matters.

 - No censorship is a must-have for the Dark Web, but nobody else cares.
-Customers on the Dark Web want a Silk Road that cannot be shut down – and Bitcoin shows this is possible.
+Customers on the Dark Web want a market like Silk Road that cannot be shut down – and Bitcoin shows this is possible.
 However, this is totally irrelevant if you simply want a legal product at a good price (aka mainstream).

 Decentralized exchanges for cryptocurrency trading aka DEX may point the way

 There is one market where decentralized marketplaces are gaining traction today.
 These are the decentralized exchanges aka DEX that are used for trading cryptocurrency assets.

 The reason why decentralized marketplaces are gaining traction today for trading cryptocurrency assets is simple – centralised exchanges are often hacked (think MTGox and many others).
 To avoid having your money hacked/stolen, you want to control your own assets.
 For physical goods, that is not a problem today, because you control the warehouse.
 It is only hackable if it is a digital product.
 A cryptocurrency is only one type of digital product.
 This points to to a possible route to the mainstream for decentralized marketplaces for digital products where the ownership can be easily stolen – think any creative work, code, research etc.

 Particl wins the decentralized purity award but will mainstream care?

 Open Bazaar was the first to create a zero fee decentralized marketplace.
 Daily Fintech covered them in January 2016 when they were coming to market having raised VC funding.
 Traction has been weak.